 Your Engagement Outfit

 Believe it or not, your makeup entirely depends on your outfit.
 So the first thing you need to do is, decide on an outfit according to the theme, venue and the time of the day your engagement will take place.
 You could, for example, go for a tried and tested light lehenga for the ceremony.
 Once your outfit is in place, decide what colour palette you’d want your makeup to be off and discuss it with your makeup artist, beforehand.

 Different Elements Of Engagement Makeup

-You can go for elaborate eye makeup for your engagement.
+You can go for elaborate bridal eye makeup for your engagement.
 It’ll complement your overall look by making your eyes look big and beautiful.
-An elaborate eye makeup will work during a day function perfectly.
+Elaborate eye makeup will work during a day function perfectly.
 You can switch to smokey eyes if your function is at night.
 Also, choose the colour of your eyeshadows according to the colour of your outfit.

 Wearing a lipstick will complete your engagement makeup look.
 Colours like pink, red, orange or even nude shades look good with engagement outfits, whether it’s a day function or a night function.
 Don’t go for a completely offbeat colour if you won’t feel confident about pulling it off.
 Pick a colour contrasting or matching to your outfit or a lipstick based on your skin tone.

 A lot of products will go on your face - primer, layers of foundation and contour.
 It’s important to note that the products your makeup artist is using on your face match your skin tone.
 Otherwise, your face skin will look extraordinarily white or dark from the rest of your body.